husensofteng/ProteoWorks/Workshop1/README.md

   - fractions 7, 8 and 9 from The TMT set (partial, for testing purposes)
   - All 40 fractions from the TMT set (full, for final results, ask for request)

-2. Protein databases
+2. Protein databases (located uner the datasets/ directory)
-  - Human and E.coli protein databases (human_ecoli_target.fa)
+  - Human and E.coli protein databases (human_ecoli_target.fa, use the uniprot version)
   - Decoy for the Human and Ecoli databases (human_ecoli_decoy.fa)
   - Human, E.coli and Pfu protein databases (human_ecoli_pfu_target.fa) for
   - Decoy for the Human, Ecoli and Pfu databases (human_ecoli_pfu_decoy.fa)